oanguenot/JSONgle/README.md

 ## Configuration

-In order to adapt **JSONgle** to your own server, you need to do some configuration.
+**JSONgle** needs to be adapted to the server in use.
+This step is done by configuring the transport wrapper and the user identity.

-### Defining the transport layer
+### Defining the transport wrapper

-The first thing you have to do is to define your transport wrapper by using the following pattern:
+Define the transport wrapper using the following pattern:

 ```js
 const transportWrapper = (transport) => {